Sutter Medical Center: Anderson Lucchetti Women's and Children's Center

 The Anderson Lucchetti Women's and Children's Center is a 242-bed specialty center for pediatrics and women's services, including the labor of pregnant women and delivery of newborns.
 The Women's and Children's Center was built as part of the massive expansion of services and opened on August 8, 2015, after patients were moved to the new facility from Sutter Memorial Hospital, where nearly 350,000 babies were born since opening in 1937.
 The 10-story building is all single-patient rooms, except for the NICU where spaces are built to allow more privacy for families and their infants.
 At part of the expansion, NFL Hall of Fame member Steve Young donated $150,000 to open a music therapy center called Sophie's Place, in honor of Sophie Barton.
 The center treats children aged 0–21 and adult women.

-Sutter Memorial Hospital
+Sutter General Hospital at 28th and L streets

 The 346-bed specialty medical center focused on cardiovascular services, transplants and women's and children's specialty services.
-Sutter Memorial Hospital opened to the community in 1937 as Sutter Maternity Hospital.
-Sutter Memorial Hospital was known as "Sacramento's Baby Hospital" and has been the birthplace of nearly 350,000 babies (more than any other facility in the Sacramento region).
-The hospital closed when the Anderson Lucchetti Women's and Children's Center opened on August 8, 2015.
+Sutter General Hospital opened to the community in 1937 as Sutter Maternity Hospital.
+Sutter General Hospital was known as "Sacramento's Baby Hospital" and has been the birthplace of nearly 350,000 babies (more than any other facility in the Sacramento region).
+The hospital expanded when the Anderson Lucchetti Women's and Children's Center opened on August 8, 2015.

+Sutter Memorial Hospital is at 51st and F streets in East Sacramento.
+Sutter Memorial first opened its doors for maternity care in 1937.
+It closed in 2015 after relocating to its new flagship medical center in midtown Sacramento.
+More than 348,000 babies were born at Sutter Memorial before it closed its doors.

-Sutter Center for Psychiatry
+Sutter Center for Psychiatry at 7700 Folsom Blvd.

 The 75-bed facility provides inpatient and outpatient psychiatric, mental health and chemical dependency services to children, adolescents and adults.
 Sutter Center for Psychiatry is the leader in providing psychiatric and mental health services in the Sacramento area, including: